asm2212/unimeal-cafe-app/build-output/APK_INFO.md

 - Try restarting your device
 - Verify Android version is 7.0 or higher

-### App Crashes or Won't Open
-- Restart your device
-- Clear app data if previously installed
-- Ensure sufficient RAM (2GB+ recommended)
-- Check for conflicting apps

-### Features Not Working
-- Grant all requested permissions
-- Ensure stable internet connection
-- Check camera permissions for QR scanning
-- Verify storage permissions for data saving

 ## 📞 Support

 - **Issues**: Report on [GitHub Issues](https://github.com/asm2212/unimeal-cafe-app/issues)
 - **Source Code**: [GitHub Repository](https://github.com/asm2212/unimeal-cafe-app)
-- **Documentation**: Check repository README

-## 🔒 Security & Privacy

-- **Open Source**: Full source code available on GitHub
-- **No Tracking**: No user data collection or tracking
-- **Local Storage**: Data stored locally on your device
-- **Secure**: No unnecessary permissions requested

 ---

 **🎉 Thank you for using UniMeal Cafe!**
-This version brings significant improvements to the user experience across all devices.